steltenpower/PowerGists/README.md

 # PowerGists
 Idea: Very short and simple video clips (or messages) to show/explain the WHY of things relating to (research) data

-[For the title shot: zoom in on (Wikipedia) page for the title, a draft if necessary.]

 Electronic Lab Notebook: